jnozzi/cocoadev.com/SiteContent/General/CTGradientAsBackground.markdown

-I've got an [[NSView]] that is drawing a [[CTGradient]] in its background, and the view has controls on it.
-I have an [[NSSearchField]] and whenever the search field gets focus or I type in it, the background doesn't draw smoothly (see the edges around the search field?):
+I've got an General/NSView that is drawing a General/CTGradient in its background, and the view has controls on it.
+I have an General/NSSearchField and whenever the search field gets focus or I type in it, the background doesn't draw smoothly (see the edges around the search field?):

 http://img117.imageshack.us/img117/7452/guicp1.jpg